TokyoExpress/kickstarter-analysis/README.md

 ```
 We were correct.
 Deadline was (mostly) independent of Launch Time, so it was allowed to stay in the model.
 So on and so forth until we were sure that all of our variables were independent and useful on their own, each bringing something different to the party.

 Some variables were simply not helpful for the project, such as ID and Name.
 Other variables were counterproductive, such as Amount Pledged, which defeated the purpose of trying to predict success before the project finished its campaign.
 Amount Pledged was ultimately replaced with another variable: Percentage Funded.
-More on that in the next section as well.
+More on that in the next sections as well.

 After removing multicollinearity and irrelevant variables, we were left with the following model to start with: